learningtapestry/ssdn/docs/architecture-design.md

 Splunk.
 The final user can decide what storage destinations he/she wants to enable (either one or all of them).
 * Data can be encrypted, processed, compressed, etc. prior to being sent to the final data stores.
-* RedShift enables any Nucleus instance to create its own data lake if desired.
+* RedShift enables any SSDN instance to create its own data lake if desired.
-* Additional data stores or destinations like DynamoDB, RDS, a third party LRS, analytics tools, etc. will be addressed by plugins that are able to extract the data from our Nucleus data store.
+* Additional data stores or destinations like DynamoDB, RDS, a third party LRS, analytics tools, etc. will be addressed by plugins that are able to extract the data from our SSDN data store.

 ### Data exchange & Routing

 #### Main characteristics
-* Called when a Nucleus instance wants to share data with another one.
+* Called when a SSDN instance wants to share data with another one.
 * Identifies what destinations are valid and filters out data according to the consumer preferences.
 * Must incorporate some kind of retry mechanism and fail gracefully in case the destination instance is not available.